 Well, that’s not strictly true, but it can get very expensive if you don’t put some solid planning into it.
 Before you go ahead and host a high-impact launch that has a very short term effect, consider getting someone else to brainstorm the big picture with.
 If you plan it right, you can create a strong impression and mobilise your target market in the short and long term.

 Carrying out a successful brand launch isn’t just about having a big marketing budget or working with top influencers, it’s also about knowing your audience and what they value, especially when you are the challenger brand.

-Your brand launch needs to happen in two very seperate phases: first an internal phase and then an external phase.
-Only after your team is on board and every customer touch point is in alignment and ready to deliver on your newly aligned brand promise are you ready to take your brand out int he big wide world and start delivering that promise to your future target market.
+Your brand launch needs to happen in two very separate phases: first an internal phase and then an external phase.
+Only after your team is on board and every customer touchpoint is in alignment and ready to deliver on your newly aligned brand promise are you ready to take your brand out int he big wide world and start delivering that promise to your future target market.

 Start by launching internally

 Even your internal launch needs to occur in two phases: the first one for senior management and the second one for your full employee team.
 This sequence is important because you need to get all executives firmly on board before you start rallying the wider workforce.
-Our brand alignment process starts to include the wider work force from the get go.
+Our brand alignment process starts to include the wider workforce from the get-go.
 Meaning it’s no great surprise they hear about in a company newsletter. rather they are already ready for change and more importantly already have a level of ownership of the newly aligned brand.
-If you don’t have internal support for your newly aligned brand then you can take a giant backslide when launching your brand.
+If you don’t have internal support for your newly aligned brand then you can take a giant to backslide when launching your brand.